jeff0167/Data_And_Things/README.md

 - what does this do: [: , 0]? all from first dimension, on second dimension select first row/column
 - loss function
 - cost function
+- apply v transform
+- look at fairnes in machine learning again
 - check assumptions problems of linear regression(Original)
 - more
 - research grid_search = GridSearchCV(estimator=rf, param_grid=param_grid, cv=5, scoring='accuracy', verbose=1)